At just nine months, Mary Stuart was crowned Queen of Scotland; and by the time she was 16, she was also Queen of France.

 She watched her first husband, King Francis II, die from an undetermined disease at the age of 16, and then married her first cousin, Lord Darnley, with whom she had her only son—James VI.
 Her marriage to Darnley was an unhappy one—and he was murdered in 1567.
 James Hepburn, 4th Earl of Bothwell, is believed to be responsible for Darnley's death, but Mary ended up taking him as her third husband, which forced her to abdicate the thrown.

 Her life was filled with victory and betrayal, triumph and defeat—it was anything but static.
-She's perhaps one of the most conflicting figures in history due to her vanity and questionable decisions.
+She's perhaps one of the most debated figures in history.
 Was she as manipulative as some claim?
 Did she betray her husband in the pursuit of power?
 These questions and more are answered in John Guy’s Queen of Scots.
 He examines her life through a variety of lenses—delving into specific events and decisions that may have had a hand in her unraveling.

 Read on for an excerpt from Queen of Scots, and then download the book.